How Loan Refinancing Can Lower Monthly Payments

 How Loan Refinancing Lowers Monthly Payments

 Monthly payments depend on the loan amount, loan interest rate, and term of your loan.
-Loan refinancing allows borrowers to adjust one or more of these to reduce the burden.
-Let’s say your existing mortgage has a higher interest rate.
+Loan refinancing may allow borrowers to adjust one or more of these to reduce the burden but that is subjective.
+Let's say your existing mortgage has a higher interest rate.
 So, you can refinance it into a fixed-rate mortgage or a low interest equity loan to lower the monthly mortgage payment.

 Another way loan refinancing helps is by extending the term of your loan.
 For example, moving from a 15-year to a 30-year mortgage can reduce your monthly payments.
 This way, you may pay more over the life of your loan, but it eases monthly strain.